Material-Blazor/Material.Blazor/README.md

 Then reference the `BlazorMdc` namespace with `@using BlazorMdc` to your `_Imports.razor` file and if you want to use `PMdcToast` add `services.AddPMdcToast();` to your `ConfigureServices` function for Blazor Server or to the `Main()` function for Blazor WASM.

 **NOTE** - BlazorMdc works with [Material Components v5.1.0](https://github.com/material-components/material-components-web/releases/tag/v5.1.0).
-Version 6.1.0 released on 23 April 2020 causes dramatic markup failure.
+Version 6.0.0 released on 23 April 2020 causes dramatic markup failure.

 ## Demonstration website

-_TBD_
+We are not yet hosting a demonstration, but you can fork and download this project yourself.
+If you so so, set your default project to `BlazorMdc.Demo.WebServer`.

 ## Demonstration from local build